Boleophthalmus boddarti

 Boleophthalmus boddarti, commonly known as Boddart's goggle-eyed goby, is a species of mudskipper native to the Indo-Pacific, and the type species of the genus Boleophthalmus.

+In Vietnam, this species is called "Cá Bống Sao", which means "star sky goby".

 Taxonomy

 Etymology

 The specific epithet, boddarti, is in reference to Pierre Boddaërt, who collected the holotype for the species.

 Description

 Like other mudskippers, Boleophthalmus boddarti is capable of moving on land, and uses its pectoral and pelvic fins to move about on the surface of tidal flats in its native range at low tide.
 The fish is boldly patterned, with rows of blue spots along its flanks and cheeks, as well as dark bands running down its body.

 Anatomy

 B. boddarti has fused pelvic fins, as in its fin rays are interconnected and merged with its skin, which aid in its walking across the mudflats it lives in.
 Its large pelvic ray fin bone structure provides B. boddarti with a sitting pad for stability in semi-terrestrial substrate and cushion for landing after hopping.
 The pelvic fins can also flatten into a slightly concave shape when it makes impact to further cushion its landing.
-Similarly to other mudskippers, B. boddarti has moist skin with capillaries near the surface in dermal bulges that allow it to perform subcutaneous respiration, although it has been observed to have less mucous-secreting cells than more terrestrial species of mudskipper such as Periophthalmus variabilis, on account of it living primarily in aquatic areas and thus having greater access to moisture.
+Similarly to other mudskippers, B. boddarti has moist skin with capillaries near the surface in dermal bulges that allow it to perform cutaneous respiration, although it has been observed to have less mucus-secreting cells than more terrestrial species of mudskipper such as Periophthalmus variabilis, on account of it living primarily in aquatic areas and thus having greater access to moisture.